Books, Scrolls and Magical Texts

-Consumable magical items such as potions and scrolls can mean the difference between life and death in many situations.
-The extent to which potions or scrolls are available for purchase is entirely determined by the Director and the universe they have created for their adventures, and in any case, the prices listed here are only guidelines based on the availability listed.
-In a setting where even the most basic (common) potions are actually extremely rare, the prices listed here might be 20x higher (or more realistically, not available for sale at all).
+The prices listed here are only guidelines based on the availability listed.
+In a setting where even the most basic (common) scrolls are actually extremely rare, the prices listed here might be 20x higher (or more realistically, not available for sale at all) Similarly, in a setting where the printing press does not exist at all, every book should be extremely expensive, whether it is magical or not.

 Spell Scrolls